tc39/proposal-promise-with-resolvers/README.md

 ## Choice points

-Besides the possibility of adopting Deno's `deferred` interface, there is the question of how this method should behave in cases of subclassing.
+There is the question of how this method should behave in cases of subclassing.
 There are two options:

-1. On subclasses of `Promise`, the `defer` method should produce instances of the subclass.
+1. On subclasses of `Promise`, the `withResolvers` method should produce instances of the subclass.
-2. On subclasses of `Promise`, the `defer` method should produce plain Promises.
+2. On subclasses of `Promise`, the `withResolvers` method should produce plain Promises.

 These questions would need to be resolved after reaching Stage 1.
 The current spec describes option 1.